mnemonicorg/sugarcube-plugin-cid/README.md

-# Littlefork-plugin-DEM
+# Sugarcube Conflict Investigation Data

-digital evidence metadata fields
+A sugarcube plugin that contains fields and transformations for conflict investigation data